 “In short, while older Americans have the ability to put the current anti-politics environment in perspective, drawing on experiences of effective public-sector policy, of respected public-sector leaders, and of meaningful collective action, for Americans under the age of 30, the current environment is all they know.
 Never having experienced a period in which their own participation has effected meaningful change on an issue that mattered to them, and raised in an environment that regularly tells them such action is unlikely to succeed, it is hardly surprising that they are disinclined to participate in public life.
 Young Americans are not disengaged because they are satisfied with the current state of affairs, because they are apathetic, or because they do not care about their fellow citizens.
 Rather, they are disengaged because they are alienated from the institutions and processes of civic life and lack the motivation, opportunity, and ability to overcome this alienation.”

-This might help explain the turn away from civic engagement in the form of direct participation in community groups and toward passive involvement in professionalized mass national organizations.33
+This might help explain the turn away from civic engagement in the form of direct participation in community groups and toward passive involvement in professionalized mass national organizations.34

 Two of the most important sources of civic engagement in the US have been religion and work.
 Each has seen declines partly owing to narrow causes.

 Another hypothesis, mentioned earlier, is that expansive government discourages intermediary organizations by reducing the need for them.
 There surely is something to this.
 Yet the first two-thirds of the twentieth century, the heyday of rising civic participation, was also an era when government size and generosity were increasing.
-And the decline of civic engagement occurred during a period — beginning in the 1960s and continuing at least through the late 1990s — when government expanded very slowly.39 Moreover, as we saw in figure 8, across the rich nations there is no association between government size and active membership in civic groups.
-Big government is unlikely to have been a major player in the decline of civic engagement.
+And the decline of civic engagement occurred during a period — beginning in the 1960s and continuing at least through the late 1990s — when government expanded very slowly.
+And across the rich nations there is no association between government size and active membership in civic groups.
+Big government is unlikely to have been a major player in the decline of civic engagement.40

 Civil society has long been a core institution in the United States.
 Americans have been active in forming, joining, and participating in a wide range of civic groups, organizations, and activities.